OpenTranslationBible/open-bible/en-GB/13.1 Chronicles/md/1-chronicles-18.md

 ## 1 Chronicles 18:9

-When Tou king of Hamath heard that David had defeated all the army of Hadadezer king of Zobah,
+Upon hearing of David's victory over the entire army of Hadadezer king of Zobah,

 ---